-Step 1: Wash the dal by rinsing in a colander.
-Set aside rinsed dal.
+- Wash the split pigeon peas by rinsing it in a colander.
+Set aside rinsed split pigeon peas.

-Step 3.
-Stir in the coriander powder, cumin powder, garam masala, fenugreek, turmeric, saute for one minute, continually stirring.
+- Stir in the coriander powder, cumin powder, garam masala, fenugreek powder, and turmeric.
+Set on the saute function for one minute, continually stirring.
 This is called tempering, and it helps draw out the flavors of the spices.

-Step 5: Lock the pressure cooker lid in place.
+- Lock the pressure cooker lid in place.
 Set Instant Pot to high pressure for 15 minutes cook time.
-When done, allow the pressure to naturally release for about 10 minutes.
+When done, allow the pressure to release naturally for about 10 minutes.
 The dal will continue to cook during this time.
 At 10 minutes, quick release the pressure valve for the remaining pressure.

 Dal is done when it is completely soft and has a rough purée consistency.
 For a smooth, creamy texture, use an immersion blender stick for 30 seconds.
 If you prefer a bit more texture, beat it with a whisk for a minute to a porridge-like consistency.

-If you like your food spicy, add another 1/2 teaspoon of red chili powder when tempering your spices.
-You could also top with red chili flakes when serving.
+If you like your food spicy, add another 1/2 teaspoon of cayenne pepper when tempering your spices.
+You could also top it with red chili flakes when serving.

-This Indian food is traditionally served over white plain rice or brown rice.
-It would also be delicious with basmati rice.
-It is also common in an Indian household to eat it with a flatbread such as my WHOLE WHEAT NAAN.
+This Indian food is traditionally served over plain white rice, basmati rice, or brown rice.
+It would be excellent over Instant Pot Coconut Rice.
+It is also common in an Indian household to eat it with flatbread, such as my Whole Wheat Naan.